-OntarioMD supports physicians in the sustained and enhanced use of certified Electronic Medical Records ("EMRs") and related technologies and supports physicians who are new to EMRs with the selection, implementation, and adoption of a certified EMR.
+OntarioMD supports clinicians in the selection, adoption, sustained and enhanced use of certified Electronic Medical Records ("EMRs") and related technologies.
 Protecting personal information is a key value at OntarioMD.

 Personal information includes information about an identifiable individual.
 Personal information does not include name, business address or business contact information, such as business title, or phone number, that are provided for business purposes.
-Types of personal information that we collect include: date of birth, personal address, clinic address, and, in some cases, financial information, and practice information.
+Types of personal information that we collect include personal address, and, in some cases, CPSO / or other applicable licence numbers and practice information.
 OntarioMD generally collects personal information that is voluntarily provided, but we may collect information from third parties where you have registered for a program that requires this data, or otherwise where you consent, or as permitted or required by law.
 Third parties may include certified EMR vendors who are required as part of OntarioMD’s EMR Certification Program, to provide monthly updates on EMR users, to enable health system planning and delivery and inform aggregate EMR user penetration and saturation in the province.
 Unless otherwise stated, certified EMR Vendors will be deemed as having client consent to share clinician practice EMR information with OntarioMD to delivery on provincial digital health priorities.
 We may also collect information through our Website (OntarioMD.ca) and our microsites such as, but not limited to, OntarioMD.Live, OntarioMD.News, OntarioMD.VC, OntarioMD.Report, and OntarioMD.Marketing.
 These websites may collect your email address where you provide it.
-OntarioMD does not collect or store personal health information for its own purposes.
+OntarioMD does not collect or store personal health information of patients for its own purposes.

 OntarioMD uses personal information for the following purposes:

-Registering physicians and other health care clinicians or their administrators so that they can use the OntarioMD portal and other IT tools.
-We exchange information with the Ontario Medical Association (OMA) in order to have up-to-date records, including registration information for service and Portal access and provide services to OMA members.
+Registering physicians and other health care clinicians or their administrators so that they can use the OntarioMD Portal (OntarioMD.ca) and other IT tools.
+We exchange information with the Ontario Medical Association (OMA) member services in order to have up-to-date records, including registration information for service and Portal access and provide services to OMA members.

-- Engaging stakeholders, including physicians and other clinicians, in order to assess their views on OntarioMD services and benefits, and on technology adoption.
+Engaging stakeholders including physicians and other clinicians, in order to assess their views on OntarioMD services and benefits, and on the technology adoption.
 This information is then de-identified for use in economic and policy analysis, research and future planning.

-- Delivering personal information on behalf of health information custodians in regards to HRM or related services.
+Delivering personal information on behalf of health information custodians with respect to HRM or related services.

-- Supporting physicians and clinicians with technical issues related to OntarioMD-supported products (e.g., HRM).
+Supporting clinicians with any technical issues related to OntarioMD-supported products (e.g., HRM).

-- Distributing financial reports to the MOHLTC for physicians receiving EMR funding through one of our funding programs.
+Distributing financial reports to the MOH or Ontario Health for physicians receiving EMR funding if a funding program is in place.

-Stakeholders: OntarioMD is required to provide reporting information on its activities to its funding agent, the MOHLTC.
-Depending on the nature of its role, in some cases this will include information about physicians who receive EMR funding.
-In almost all other situations, OntarioMD only provides anonymized or aggregated information to the MOHLTC and other stakeholders.
+Stakeholders: OntarioMD is required to provide reporting information on its activities to its funding agent, Ontario Health.
+In almost all other situations, OntarioMD only provides anonymized or aggregated information to Ontario Health and other stakeholders.

-In order for OntarioMD and the OMA to administer their respective funding and member programs, they may share practice information for purposes of registering in or accessing program.
-Similarly, in order to register clinicians for products such as eConsult, provincial EHR assets and viewers, ONE® ID (or other products as they are introduced), practice information including CPSO numbers and Billing Numbers may be shared with Ontario Telemedicine Network (OTN) or eHealth Ontario for purposes of enrollment.
+In order for OntarioMD and the OMA to administer their respective member programs, they may share practice information for purposes of registering in or accessing such programs.
+Similarly, in order to register and onboard clinicians for products such as eConsult, provincial EHR assets and viewers, ONE® ID (or other products as they are introduced), practice information including CPSO numbers and Billing Numbers may be shared with provincial agencies such as Ontario Health-Digital Services) for purposes of enrollment.

 Note that OntarioMD's service providers that transmit or handle PHI must process and store such PHI in Canada.